-The Real Deal has been repeatedly recognized for its journalism prowess, receiving the Society of American Business Editors and Writers’ 2013 award for general excellence and awards from the National Association of Real Estate Editors for “Best Commercial Trade Magazine,” “Best Residential Trade Magazine,” and “Best Web Site Solely Devoted to Residential, Commercial or Financial Real Estate and/or Home Design.”
+The Real Deal has been repeatedly recognized for its prowess in real estate media, receiving the Society of American Business Editors and Writers’ 2013 award for general excellence.
+In 2016, TRD won a record 12 awards from the National Association of Real Estate Editors, including the gold for best residential trade magazine and a silver award for best commercial trade magazine.

 For contact information visit us here.